We found 6 providers with an interest in gastrointestinal problems and who accept TRICARE near Novi, MI.

 Relevant Interests: , gastrointestinal problems (digestive disorders)

-All Interests: Bloodless Medicine/Transfusion-Free Surgery, Upper Endoscopy, Gastrointestinal Problems, Endoscopic ...
+All Interests: Bloodless Medicine/Transfusion-Free Surgery, Gastrointestinal Problems, Endoscopic Ultrasound, ...
 (Read more)

-Dr. Laurence Stawick is an adult gastroenterologist in Novi, MI and Southfield, MI.
-Dr. Stawick has a special interest in bloodless medicine/transfusion-free surgery, biliary disorders (gallbladder and bile ducts), and colorectal cancer screening.
-He is professionally affiliated with St. John Providence Health System.
+Dr. Laurence Stawick's area of specialization is adult gastroenterology.
+His areas of expertise include bloodless medicine/transfusion-free surgery, biliary disorders (gallbladder and bile ducts), and colorectal cancer screening.
+Dr. Stawick is affiliated with St. John Providence Health System.
 He studied medicine at Wayne State University School of Medicine.
-He trained at St. Joseph Mercy Ann Arbor for his residency.
-Patient reviews placed him at an average of 4.0 stars out of 5.
-Dr. Stawick takes several insurance carriers, including Cofinity, Blue Cross/Blue Shield, and Coventry.
+For his residency, Dr. Stawick trained at St. Joseph Mercy Ann Arbor.
+He is rated 4.0 stars out of 5 by his patients.
+He accepts Cofinity, Blue Cross/Blue Shield, and Coventry, as well as other insurance carriers.

 Relevant Interests: , acid reflux (GERD)